The geo pages that rank for years tend to rank for the same reason, and it is not the reason most people template for.

 The set passed the n-gram check on the first CI run.
 The lowest pair-wise differentiation across the 10 pages was 47 percent.
 The highest was 71 percent.
 Six months after launch, all 10 pages were indexed, all 10 had ranked impressions in Search Console, and three were in the top three positions for their primary geo-modified query.

-How Burris and Sons' 8 neighbourhood pages preserved heritage detail
+How Burris and Sons' 8 neighborhood pages preserved heritage detail

 Burris and Sons has run HVAC in Chicago since 1917.
-We rebuilt their 12-page static site into a 30-page Next.js build in 21 days, with eight neighbourhood geo pages written with genuinely distinct copy per neighbourhood.
+We rebuilt their 12-page static site into a 30-page Next.js build in 21 days, with eight neighborhood geo pages written with genuinely distinct copy per neighborhood.
 We kept the family photography rather than re-shooting.
 The heritage look was an asset, not a liability.

 The eight-page set cleared the n-gram check at a minimum 52 percent differentiation.
 Three of the eight pages outranked the existing national HVAC aggregators for "hvac repair Lakeview" and similar queries within four months of launch.